MattMagg/ACUTIS/README.md

 The following directories provide a starting framework:

 - `docs/` – supplementary design notes and references
-- `src/` – pseudocode modules outlining the planned system
+- `docs/notes/` – short descriptions of proposed modules
 - `tests/` – placeholder test suite

-The current files offer descriptive pseudocode for hardware, collar control, data acquisition, signal processing, and simple simulation utilities.
-A high level scanner module illustrates how these pieces might interact.
-Everything in `src/` is intentionally non-functional and serves purely as planning notes for future development.
+The notes outline ideas for hardware, collar movement, data acquisition, signal processing, and a proposed scanning workflow.
+They exist purely as planning material and contain no executable code.

 ## License